streamlit/docs/content/library/advanced-features/secrets-management.md

 Here are some common errors you might encounter when using secrets management.

 - If a `.streamlit/secrets.toml` is created _while_ the app is running, the server needs to be restarted for changes to be reflected in the app.
-- If changes to the secrets file are made while the app is running, the app needs to be rerun for changes to be reflected in the app.
 - If you try accessing a secret, but no `secrets.toml` file exists, Streamlit will raise a `FileNotFoundError` exception:
   <Image alt="Secrets management FileNotFoundError" src="/images/secrets-filenotfounderror.png" clean />
 - If you try accessing a secret that doesn't exist, Streamlit will raise a `KeyError` exception: